saeed-anwar/saeed-anwar.github.io/index.md

 <div style="text-align: justify; display: block; margin-right: auto;">

-I have joined the University of Western Australia (UWA).
+I have joined the University of Western Australia (UWA) as Senior Lecturer (Associate Professor in US System).
 I am also visiting scientist at CSIRO and honorary faculty at the Australian National Univeristy (ANU).

 <br><strong>In academia</strong>, I was a adjunct assistant professor at the University of Canberra (UC) and Visiting Fellow at the University of Technology Sydney (UTS), an assistant professor at King Fahad University of Petroleum & Minerals (KFUPM).
 I also served at the National University of Computer and Emerging Sciences (NUCES) and Ghulam Ishaq Khan Institute of Engineering Sciences and Technology (GIKI).